 - The completion of a master's Capstone Project allows students to apply knowledge in the continuum of practice in art therapy, specialty areas of focus, and research.

 - While the core curriculum has a mental health focus, other non-clinical areas of emphasis are offered such as Art Therapy in the Schools and Medical Art Therapy.

 - Personal art making is required across the curriculum in a variety of assignments, including visual journaling.

-Both personal characteristics and academic qualifications of applicants are evaluated to insure that students are capable of developing professional competence as art therapists.
-Our?
-Admissions Guide booklet details these requirements for application to the Graduate Art Therapy and Counseling Program.
-This guide contains specific information about the admissions requirements, process and timeline for the program.
+Both personal characteristics and academic qualifications of applicants are evaluated to ensure that students are capable of developing professional competence as art therapists.
+Our Admissions Guide booklet details these requirements for application to the Graduate Art Therapy and Counseling Program.
+This guide contains specific information about the admissions requirements, process, and timeline for the program.

 This brief checklist outlines the major components necessary to complete your application and be considered for a potential interview.